California HOA Document Requirements for Real Estate Closings

 HOA Litigation in California

-California has a relatively high rate of HOA litigation, particularly construction defect lawsuits.
-New developments frequently face defect claims within the first 5-10 years, and these lawsuits can last for years.
+California has a lot of HOA litigation.
+Construction defect lawsuits are especially common.
+New developments regularly face defect claims within the first 5 to 10 years, and these cases can drag on forever.

 The Condo Conversion Issue

-California has significant numbers of converted condos — former apartment buildings converted to condominium ownership.
-These properties can have unique issues:
+California has a lot of converted condos, former apartment buildings turned into condominium ownership.
+These properties come with their own headaches:

-- •Older infrastructure not designed for individual ownership
+- •Older infrastructure that was never designed for individual ownership

-- •Reserve studies that don't adequately account for the building's age and condition
+- •Reserve studies that don't account for the building's actual age and condition

-- •CC&Rs that were hastily drafted during the conversion
+- •CC&Rs that were thrown together during the conversion

 ADU (Accessory Dwelling Unit) Impact

-California's push for ADU construction has created new questions for HOAs.
-Some communities have attempted to restrict ADUs in violation of state law, while others have had to modify their CC&Rs to comply with ADU legislation.
+California's push for ADU construction has created new tension with HOAs.
+Some communities have tried to block ADUs in violation of state law.
+Others have had to rewrite their CC&Rs to comply with ADU legislation.

 For closings, check whether the property has an ADU and whether the HOA's documents address ADU regulations.
-Conflicting rules between state law (which generally supports ADU construction) and CC&Rs (which may restrict it) can create compliance confusion.
+State law generally supports ADU construction.
+CC&Rs may restrict it.
+When those two things conflict, you get confusion, and confusion slows closings down.

 Working With California Management Companies